Feng Shaofeng: Success in films and TV productions

 In 2014, Feng starred alongside Tang Wei in The Golden Era directed by Ann Hui, which closed at the Venice International Film Festival.
 His portrayal of Xiao Jun, a left-wing author who is strong and not afraid to express his feelings, earned the praises of the director.
 Feng had requested not to be paid to support Ann, whom he has admired and wanted to work with her for many years.
 The same year, he starred in the road-trip comedy The Continent, directed by Han Han.

 In 2015, Feng starred in the Chinese-French co-production Wolf Totem, adapted from Jiang Rong's 2004 best-selling novel by the same name.
 He plays a Chinese student who is sent to Inner Mongolia to teach shepherds and instead learns about the wolf population.
 Feng and co-star Shawn Dou bonded with the wolves by cleaning their cages and feeding them; and trained in horse-riding for their roles.
 The film earned Feng his first Best Actor trophy at the 33rd Hundred Flowers Awards.
 The same year, he was cast in the film adaptation of the best-selling novel, The Three-Body Problem.

 Feng then played Xuanzang in The Monkey King 2, which was released in February 2016.
 The same year, he starred alongside Victoria Song in fantasy drama Ice Fantasy, adapted from Guo Jingming's novel of the same name as well as the Chinese remake of My Best Friend's Wedding.

 Feng returned to television with another fantasy drama The Starry Night, The Starry Sea (2017) alongside Bea Hayden.
 The same year, he starred alongside Liu Yifei in the fantasy comedy film Hanson and the Beast.
-He was also cast as the male lead in historical drama The Story of Minglan.

-In 2018, Feng reprised his roles as Tang Sanzang and Yuchi in the films The Monkey King 3 and Detective Dee: The Four Heavenly Kings respectively.
-The same year, he was cast in the wuxia film Song of the Assassins.
-He is set to return to the television with historical drama, The Imperial Age, portraying Yongle Emperor.
+In 2018, Feng played the male lead in historical drama The Story of Minglan.
+He reprised his roles as Tang Sanzang and Yuchi in the films The Monkey King 3 and Detective Dee: The Four Heavenly Kings respectively.

+In 2022, he starred in wuxia film Song of the Assassins, which became a box office disappointment, and historical drama, The Imperial Age, portraying Yongle Emperor.

 Personal life

-In May 2012, Feng Shaofeng announced his relationship with Ni Ni on Weibo; they parted ways after three years.
+In May 2012, Feng announced his relationship with Ni Ni on Weibo; they parted ways after three years.
 In February 2016, Feng and Lin Yun were photographed together in Shanghai.
 Although neither of them confirmed the relationship, they were spotted on dates multiple times and reportedly broke up in January 2017.

 On October 16, 2018, Feng announced his marriage to actress Zhao Liying.
 On March 8, 2019, he announced that their son was born.
 On April 23, 2021, Feng and Zhao announced their divorce.